alexcarron/brobot/README.md

   * Loads all commands and event listeners
   * Initializes all services
   * Optionally registers commands (`--deploy`, `--deploy-all`)
-* **`build.js`** Registers BroBot’s slash commands with Discord.
+* **`build.ts`** Registers BroBot’s slash commands with Discord.
 Use only when adding, removing, or updating commands, as deployment time is unreliable.
 * **`LICENSE`** Specifies the licensing terms
 * **`package-lock.json`** Ensures consistent dependency versions across installs
 * **`package.json`** Contains project metadata and dependencies